petru-braha/YP-compiler/docs/brainstorm.md

 ## Brainstorming - general ideas

+- expression can only be primitive and not array
+- RSV_ARRY DEF_ARRY are correct sized by lexer
+- error checking for a rule: for each element starting from left-most one
+- exception: symbol table insertions won't provide error messages
 - initializing an array of object - initialize every object the same
 - each test which will be marked as "# works as expected"
 - field declaration is done within the class, but its definition is inside the object